While Fans Bask in Glow, Razorbacks Must Flip Switch

 However, when they drug themselves into work this morning, they still had the excitement of talking with co-workers about the game before to lift their spirits and help them get through the early hours.
 It was another moment to bask in the glory and feel the effects of the minor boost of positive adrenaline reliving the game among friends.

-But somewhere in a hotel in San Francisco, members of the Arkansas basketball team and staff woke up this morning most likely exhausted.
+But somewhere in a hotel in San Francisco, members of the Arkansas basketball team and staff woke up this morning facing exhaustion.
 It's hard to come off being directly involved in such an emotional win and trying to get a decent night's sleep.

 The small burst of revisiting the previous night's events in a moment of celebration were most likely brief.
-The shift from Gonzaga to Duke was most like abrupt, and watching last night's duel between the Raiders and Blue Devils was probably not only mandatory, there was most likely some sort of analytical breakdown required while viewing.
+The shift from Gonzaga to Duke was probably abrupt, and watching last night's duel between the Raiders and Blue Devils was assuredly not only mandatory, there is zero chance there wasn't some sort of analytical breakdown required while viewing.

 Musselman tries to make the trips enjoyable.
 When the Hogs hit Buffalo, they went to Niagra Falls.
 When they arrived in San Francisco, they took a trolley through the infamous hills of the city.